rogeredthat/gokulkrishh.github.io/_posts/2017-02-03-how-to-setup-webpack-2.md

 ---
 layout: post
 title:  "How to setup webpack 2"
 description: Webpack is module bundler for modern web applications.
+It is a highly configurable and easy to use.
+Reduces the network request by bundling all static assets into a single file.
 date:   2017-02-03
 update_date: 2017-02-13
 categories: webpack